 HKS is home to a large and distinguished faculty working in international development.
-They come from a range of countries (such as Chile, India, Pakistan, South Africa, Turkey, and Venezuela), and varied disciplines (such as economics, political science, history, and law).
-Faculty members teaching in the MPA/ID Program are leaders in their field of scholarship.
+They come from a range of countries (such as Brazil, India, Pakistan, South Africa, Turkey, and Venezuela), and varied disciplines (such as economics, political science, public administration, and law).
+Faculty members teaching in the MPA/ID Program are leaders in their fields of scholarship.
 Their research is changing the ways in which problems of poverty and underdevelopment are analyzed and approached.

 What particularly distinguishes our faculty members is that they are scholars and practitioners.
 Over the course of their careers, members of our faculty are likely to hold full-time positions in government or international organizations.
 In addition they serve as advisors to:

 Harvard University's Center for International Development (CID), housed at HKS, serves as the intellectual home of faculty who conduct research on pressing public policy problems, in collaboration with colleagues throughout the world, to address the core intellectual challenges of sustainable development.
 This exchange of ideas results in a number of collaborative papers, as well as contributions to individual research.
 CID also provides opportunities for student involvement through research, Friday luncheons, seminar series, travel grants, and special events.

 Below is a list of MPA/ID core faculty members.
 These and other scholars and practitioners make our faculty the strongest in the world in this field.
 The links below provide some background information on our core faculty's interests and experience.

 |Matt Andrews||Maciej Kotowski|

 |Jeffrey Frankel||Rohini Pande|